smtalim/sinatra-street-view/README.md

 How you can help?
 -----------------

-1. If you want to contribute code, fork the repo, add code and send me a pull request, or
+1. Go thro' the issues.
+Solve the various iterations and post your relevant code.
+We will discuss your code and if approved, integrate it into the project, or
 2. If you are interested in watching this project develop, just click on "Watching" above